Lost (2023 film)

-Lost is a 2023 Indian Hindi-language Thriller film directed by Aniruddha Roy Chowdhury and produced by Zee Studios along with Namah Pictures.
-The film stars Yami Gautam in the lead with Pankaj Kapur, Rahul Khanna, Neil Bhoopalam, Pia Bajpiee.
-Honeyy Jain & Tushar Pandey stars as in supporting roles.
-The film was released on February 16, 2023, on ZEE5.
-The film had its world premiere at the Chicago South Asian Film Festival on September 22, 2022.
+Lost is a 2023 Indian Hindi-language thriller film directed by Aniruddha Roy Chowdhury and produced by Zee Studios along with Namah Pictures.
+The film stars Yami Gautam, Pankaj Kapur, Rahul Khanna, Neil Bhoopalam, Pia Bajpiee.
+The film had its world premiere at the Chicago South Asian Film Festival on 22 September 2022.
 It had its Asian premiere at the 53rd International Film Festival of India, Goa.
+The film was released on 16 February 2023, on ZEE5.